Muneeb1030/Muneeb1030/README.md

-# Hello, I'm Muneeb 👋
-## Computer Science Student | Data Science & Innovative Software Solutions Enthusiast
+# Computer Science Student | Data Science & Innovative Software Solutions Enthusiast

 Welcome to my portfolio!
-I'm Muneeb, a passionate Computer Science student with a keen interest in Data Science and cutting-edge software development.
+I'm **Muneeb** 👋, a passionate Computer Science student with a keen interest in Data Science and cutting-edge software development.

-In my journey through Computer Science, I've delved deep into the realm of data science, mastering tools like Grafana, Streamlit, & Dash for visualization.
-I'm particularly skilled in utilizing PCA (Principal Component Analysis) & t-SNE for dimension reduction, enabling efficient analysis and interpretation of complex datasets.
+In my journey through Computer Science, I've delved deep into the realm ofDdata Science, mastering tools like **Grafana, Streamlit, & Dash** for visualization.
+I'm particularly skilled in utilizing **PCA (Principal Component Analysis) & t-SNE** for dimension reduction, enabling efficient analysis and interpretation of complex datasets.

 Complementing my data expertise, I've ventured into the dynamic world of innovative software solutions.
-I'm constantly exploring new technologies and frameworks, pushing the boundaries of what's possible in software architecture.
-My focus lies in developing scalable systems and implementing microservices architectures, bridging the gap between data-driven insights and robust, user-centric applications.
+I'm constantly exploring new technologies and frameworks like **Django, FastAPI, & Flask**, pushing the boundaries of what's possible in software architecture.
+My focus lies in developing scalable systems and implementing **microservices architectures**, bridging the gap between data-driven insights and robust, user-centric applications.

-Driven by a relentless pursuit of knowledge and innovation, I constantly seek to expand my horizons and push the boundaries of what's possible.
-Whether it's uncovering insights from complex datasets or architecting efficient, scalable systems, I'm always eager to tackle new challenges and turn ideas into reality.
+Driven by a relentless **pursuit of knowledge and innovation**, I constantly seek to **expand** my horizons and **push** the boundaries of what's possible.
+Whether it's uncovering insights from complex datasets or architecting efficient, scalable systems, I'm always **eager to tackle** new challenges and **turn ideas into reality**.

+Explore my portfolio to discover my projects, delve into my expertise, and join me on my journey to explore the endless possibilities of technology.

+**Let's build** something amazing together!

 ## 🔧 Technologies & Tools

-- **Languages:** Python, Dart, C#
+- **Languages:** Python, Dart, C#, C++
-- **Tools:** Flutter, Unity, Django, FastAPI, Flask, Selenium, Scrapy, Grafana, Dash.
+- **Tools:** Django, FastAPI, Flask, Selenium, Scrapy, Unity, Flutter, Grafana, Dash.

 ## 🚀 Projects